All Episodes

 In his six and a half months as majority leader, Harry Reid's tended to suppress free expression in the Senate.

-He said nothing's done here until a majority leader decides to exercise his power to keep the Senate in an all-night, in all-night on a meaningless, insulting session.
+When he finally got the Senate floor, he said, nothing's done here until a majority leader decides to exercise his power to keep the Senate in an all-night, in all-night on a meaningless, insulting session.

 Last night's performance made us the laughing stock of the world.

-That's Spectre.
+That's Specter.

 After Reed wouldn't let him respond to something Reed was saying.